Seattle Cerebral Palsy Lawyers

 • Failing to monitor or recognize signs of fetal distress

-• Not diagnosing or treating infections in mother during pregnancy
+• Not diagnosing or treating infections in the mother during pregnancy

 • Administering too much oxygen or not enough oxygen to the baby